-Here are 5 ways the divorce court can make itself a prosecutor by appointing a Guardian Ad Litem (GAL) or an Attorney Ad Litem as the government’s agent to prosecute when it can’t prosecute you any other way.
+Here are 5 ways the divorce court can make itself a prosecutor against your interests by appointing a Guardian Ad Litem (GAL) or an Attorney Ad Litem as the government’s agent to prosecute you when it can’t prosecute you any other way.

 The family court judge is part of your state government, so we will call them what they are.
 The state government will take your child and make you pay for it all while claiming the state isnt involved.
 Your family court judge will say that if CPS is not involved then it is not the state taking action.
 That’s not the way you should look at what is happening to you and your family.
 You should consider the GAL (Guardian ad Litem) and the Attorney Ad Litem to be government agents working for the judge who is acting as an investigator and prosecutor not a judge.

 DANGER!
 GALs are NOT your friends and they are NOT the least bit interested in your rights or your child’s rights.
 The GAL is just another person who has an opinion about your child’s best interest who you will likely have to pay to argue against your interests in court.
 GALs make everything more expensive even if your state dosen’t require you to pay them directly.
 You will pay in additional time and complication that you will have to pay your attorney to deal with.

 These are 5 ways that demonstrate your judge appoints a prosecutor who works for the judge and forces you to pay for your own prosecution, under threat of jail, without there being any charges in your case, and without qualifying under criminal law:

 - Your ex can report false allegations to CPS.
 The ex then uses this report to CPS as a basis for asking the court to change custody.